 Step Two: Design Your Form

-It’s important that your online fundraising tools give you the ability to design beautiful donation forms.
-A well-designed donation form can reinforce someone’s decision to give, make them feel good about their gift, and generally make the donation process an enjoyable one.
+It’s important that your online fundraising tool gives you the ability to design beautiful donation forms.
+A well-designed form can reinforce someone’s decision to give.
+Make your donor feel good about their gift and make sure the donation process is an enjoyable one.
 Those positive feelings will help you retain this donor down the line!

 Make Donors Feel Good About Giving

-When you design your donation form, try to include some storytelling elements that connect donors to the people they’re helping and the positive outcomes they’ll make possible.
-Adding an image to the top of your donation form will help: Look for a people-centric image related to your mission.
+When you design your donation form, try to include some storytelling elements that connect donors to the people they’re helping.
+You want to reiterate the positive outcomes they’ll make possible with their gift.
+Adding an image to your donation form will help!
+Look for a people-centric image related to your mission for the best results.

 Ideally, the image you choose will help your donor understand who their gift may help.
-If you’re an animal shelter, you could choose an image of a person with their newly adopted pet.
-If you’re a food pantry, you could add a picture of one of your volunteers helping someone fill up a shopping cart.
-This is even more effective if your picture is accompanied by a short impact statement that reiterates the impact your donor will make when they give.
+If your organization is an animal shelter, you could choose an image of a person with their newly adopted pet.
+A food pantry could add a picture of one of your volunteers helping someone fill up a shopping cart.
+This is even more effective if your picture is accompanied by a short impact statement reiterating how your donor’s gift will make a tangible difference in someone’s life.

 Remove Distractions From Your Donation Form

 It’s also important not to make additional asks on your donation form.
 Don’t invite people to watch update videos, sign up for your newsletter, or look at your upcoming events.
-Instead, remove those extra calls to action; you can always add them to your donation confirmation page, receipt, or thank-you letters.
+You can always add other calls to action on your donation confirmation page, receipt, or thank-you letters.

 Step Three: Add Suggested Donation Amounts to Your Donation Form

-Have you ever gone to the grocery store and been overwhelmed at the number of choices you have?
-That’s called “decision paralysis”—people are frequently overwhelmed when they have too many options.
-When someone lands on your donation form, they may not be sure how much they want to give.
+Have you ever gone to the grocery store and been overwhelmed by the number of choices you have?
+That’s called “decision paralysis.”
+People are frequently overwhelmed when they have too many options.
+When someone lands on your donation form, they may be unsure how much they want to give.
 Choosing an amount can feel overwhelming!

 Suggested donation amounts are even more effective if you can include impact statements that help donors understand what those different amounts will achieve.
 Seeing a $25 suggested gift amount is great.
 Seeing a $25 suggested gift amount that will pay for one therapy appointment at your walk-in clinic is even better.